Volvo S60: North America

 The first generation S60 made its competitive debut in 2006, racing in the Speed World Challenge GT class.
 The second-generation model was introduced for the 2009 season.
-In 2010, its programme was expanded to include the SCAA Pro Racing World Challenge, where it won both the drivers' championship, for factory driver Randy Pobst, his fourth, and manufacturers' championships in the GT class.
+In 2010, its programme was expanded to include the SCCA Pro Racing World Challenge, where it won both the drivers' championship, for factory driver Randy Pobst, his fourth, and manufacturers' championships in the GT class.
 The programme was expanded again in 2011 to include the Pirelli World Challenge.

 Australia

 Volvo competed in the V8 Supercars Championship with two rear wheel drive V8 B8444S powered S60s between 2014 and 2016 with Garry Rogers Motorsport highlighted by a debut 2nd place at the Adelaide 500, a last second overtake to steal a race win at the Phillip Island Circuit, and third for Scott McLaughlin in the 2016 series driver standings.

 Sales and marketing

 † Combined total for S60 and V60.

 ‡ Includes 67 sales of the S60L long-wheelbase version.